xDaryamo/puccini/QUICKSTART.md

     puccini-tosca compile examples/tosca/descriptions.yaml --output=clout.yaml

-Of course if running in a shell you can also redirect to a file:
+Of course if running in a shell you can also redirect stdout to a file:

     puccini-tosca compile examples/tosca/descriptions.yaml > clout.yaml